- HEE recognised Roadmap Supervisors are being trained by HEE Roadmap National Trainers or are existing GP educational supervisors.

 - Any level 7 modules/credits can be mapped across and any learning outcomes from the modules will help this process.
 It is likely a practitioner will require 5 pieces of reflection to show currency of their KSA in daily practice.

 - On the landing page there is a video explain how to evidence level 7 KSA.
-Examples of reflective writing will be added soon.
+Examples of reflective can be found in the resources linked on this page.

 - The portfolio of evidence for stage 2 must use the portfolio tools in the framework otherwise the evidence will not be valid.
 Each Roadmap has a table of requirements for stage 2.

-- One learning log reflection a week would build up evidence of application of knowledge and skills in everyday practice.
+- One learning log reflection a week by the trainee would build up evidence of application of knowledge and skills in everyday practice.
 Work-place based assessments (WPBA) provide an assessment of capability by a trained Roadmap supervisor.

 - Feedback from patients/the public and the primary care team also provide evidence for your portfolio.
 The portfolio tools with guidance how to use them is included in the Roadmap appendices.